leunardo/ifood-fullstack-test/README.md

 *Node and npm required to be installed previously.

 #### API
-1. on `orders-bff` run the command `dotnet run` to run development mode.
+1. on `orders-bff/api` run the command `dotnet run` to run development mode.
 2. if a new page didn`t open for you, you can access `http://localhost:5000` to access the OpenAPI Documentation of the API.

 * .NET Core SDK required to be installed previously.